top of page

 Mark packed smaller individual bowls for each person broken up into one good hit.
 Each person got more rips and higher off their weed, and every hit was "green".
 I really tried to copy him in my own efforts at packing bowls and getting the most out of my supply.

-Mark got good grades and was involved in sports, so we did not hang out too much on weekends.
+Mark got good grades and was involved in sports.
+He played Hockey and Volleyball, so we did not hang out too much on weekends.
 On the week days around 4:30pm I had to leave before his parent’s came home.

 I called it the Stealth Stoner kit.
 I used this to avoid getting caught smoking by my parents.